What makes a great management model?

 Most management models hinder performance

 Every organisation has a management model.
 Yet most are not intentionally designed.
-They are implicit and invisible and suffer from a number of flaws.
-These flaws undermine performance.
-And as long as they are not visible, they are very hard to correct.
+They are implicit and invisible.
+They typically suffer from several flaws which undermine performance.
+But all of that can be corrected.

 Make it visible